-Fatima University Medical Center-Valenzuela, Department of Internal Medicine, Nephrology section has earned the distinction of becoming the first and only, private hospital in the CAMANAVA, to have an accredited Nephrology Fellowship Training Program.
+Fatima University Medical Center-Valenzuela, Department of Internal Medicine, Nephrology Section has earned the distinction of becoming the first and only, private hospital in CAMANAVA, to have an accredited Nephrology Fellowship Training Program.

-The 2-year program is designed to train Internists to recognize, handle, and manage renal diseases which includes dialysis and kidney transplantation.
+The 2-year program is designed to train Internists to recognize, handle, and manage renal diseases, which include dialysis and kidney transplantation.
 After the training, participants of the program have to pass both written and oral examinations in order for them to be conferred the title Diplomate and Fellow and become certified Nephrologists who are members of the Philippine Society of Nephrology (PSN).

 Dr. Albert Lu, Head of the Nephrology Section, of Fatima University Medical Center, spearheaded the accreditation for the program.
 He shares, “my passion to teach and train future Nephrologists was the inspiration and driving force for me to work on having the very first fellowship training program here at FUMC.
 I truly believe that with our competent Nephrology staff, we will be able to achieve our goals and objectives..”

 The vision of the Nephrology Fellowship Training Program is to establish the FUMC-Nephrology Section, Department of Medicine, as a premier training institution in the CAMANAVA, that provides and achieves the best outcome in managing patients with renal and allied urologic conditions.

 The mission of the program are: